directus/directus/docs/getting-started/installation/docker.md

   directus:
 ```

-### Updating with Docker Compose
+### Updating With Docker Compose

-If you are not using the `latest` tag for directus you need to adjust your `docker-compose.yml` file to increment the
+If you are not using the `latest` tag for the Directus image you need to adjust your `docker-compose.yml` file to
-tag version number, e.g.
+increment the tag version number, e.g.:

 ```
--   image: directus/directus:9.0.0-rc.89
+-   image: directus/directus:9.0.0-rc.101
-+   image: directus/directus:9.0.0-rc.90
++   image: directus/directus:9.0.0
 ```

 You can then issue the following two commands (from your docker-compose root):